The Michelle Peaslee Learning Garden

 There are so many benefits to having a community garden: it encourages a stronger, safer community by connecting people to each other, helps people facing food insecurity, and encourages healthy activities.
 We all benefit from some great learning along the way!

 The garden was first planted on June 15th 2018, a collaboration between United Christian Services and the VBISD Community Transition Center.
-We are now in our third season.
+We are now in our 4th season.

 The Garden is great for building community.
 We welcome families, individuals and groups